Why study this course?

-To obtain a PhD the candidate is expected to investigate a topic and make an original contribution to knowledge.
+To obtain a PhD, you're expected to identify a research gap in your chosen subject area and make an original contribution to knowledge.

-During the course of the research, each student’s work is assessed annually by a Research Student Progress Group in order to ensure that good progress is being made and that adequate guidance is available.
+During the course of the research, your work is assessed annually by a Research Student Progress Group.
+This ensures that good progress is being made and that adequate guidance is available.